aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-worksheet/_index.md

 - **BrokenLinks** – a collection of `BrokenLink` items, each describing the problematic reference (address, error code, and message).
 - **Code** – numeric status code returned by the service.
 - **Status** – textual description of the result.

+**Notes**: The API does not paginate results.
+Up to 10,000 broken links can be returned per request.
+Rate limit is 100 requests per minute per account.

 ### Error Codes